The erstwhile emperor continues to attract biographers and readers alike. Laura O’Brien assesses recent work on his life and legacy.

 How Napoleon bestrode Europe, playing a deadly serious ‘game of thrones’.

-The French emperor was a hero to the composer, inspiring a revolutionary symphony.
+French emperor Napoleon Bonaparte was a hero to Beethoven, inspiring a revolutionary symphony.
 But disillusionment was soon to follow.

 In April 2002, Robert Knecht wrote an article about his quest to find Napoleonic treasure.
 Now, suspecting the letter which prompted it might be a hoax, he revisits the evidence.